 Our first step is to conduct an in-depth site survey to gather as much information as we can.
 Every aspect of the project will be looked into:

-- The scope of works – who does what?
+- The scope of work – who does what?

 - What are we moving, where are we picking it up from and where’s it going?

-- What are the dimensions of the machinery?
+- What are the dimensions of the equipment?

 - How many machines are there?